lsu-ddem/intro-to-esports/content/8- Final Project/1_Lesson_1/_index.en.md

 ## Outcomes

--   Use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills
+-   Use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.

--   Demonstrate development of reasoning skills, cognitive constructive capabilities, and character
+-   Demonstrate development of reasoning skills, cognitive constructive capabilities, and character.

--   Demonstrate dissection and justification of narrative literature across multiple mediums (audio, visual, text)
+-   Demonstrate dissection and justification of narrative literature across multiple mediums (audio, visual, text).

--   Utilize  learned skills to communicate and collaborate with peers, colleagues, family, and/or the general public
+-   Utilize  learned skills to communicate and collaborate with peers, colleagues, family, and/or the general public.

 -   Utilize information and communication technologies to find, evaluate, create, and communicate information, implementing both cognitive and technical skills.